Many-body resonances in the avalanche instability of many-body localization

 where $\ket{a}$ and $\ket{b}$ differ by spin flips at a nonzero fraction of all sites, including the sites that are most polarized in $\hat{\tau}_S$, so this is a long-range many-body resonance, in that sense, and it includes a ``flip'' of $\hat{\tau}_S$.
 The spin that is flipped between $\ket{a}$ and $\ket{b}$ that is closest to the bath is at site $x$.
-As we show in the Appendix, for the largest $L$ that we can access, the most probable location of $x$ is near $x/L=0.8$.
+For the largest $L$ that we can access, the most probable location of $x$ is near $x/L=0.8$~\cite{supp_mat}.

 In the regime near the estimated avalanche instability, the ``mixing'' $\epsilon$ in the near-resonance is typically exponentially small in $L$, although it is exponentially larger than the mixing between other typical pairs of eigenstates that differ over a similar distance range.
-This is why we call this a ``near-resonance'': the mixing is relatively strong, partly due to the two eigenstates being near degeneracy in the spectrum of $U_F$, but it is not fully resonant, since $\epsilon\ll 1$.
+This is why we say ``near-resonance'': the mixing is relatively strong, partly due to the two eigenstates being near degeneracy in the spectrum of $\hat{U_F}$, but it is not fully resonant, since $\epsilon\ll 1$.